miguelriemoliveira/softbot/README_Example.md

 **Note :**
 Previously ATOM wasn't prepared to lead with transformations not defined in the xacro seamlessly, as is the case here in the transformation from the odom's frame to the robot's `base_footprint` hence it was required to configure with a now depracated flag `-utf`, which would discard the transformations from the xacro and use exclusively the data from the bagfile.
 This approach had the big downside that the user would lost all joint related info such as the type of joint.
 Now ATOM leads with this technicality seamlessly, the user doesn't have to use anything.

+In softbot's case this will happen, since the transformation from `world` to `base_footprint` is dynamic and not defined in the xacro.
+Thus *ATOM* will create a auxiliary `<bagfile_name>_filtered.bag` containing only the transformations defined in the previous phrase. *Atom* then reads this bagfile and publishes all the transforms found here in `/tf`.

 #   Collect data